-Mammalian Pathology I - IV VT PA 820-823
+Mammalian Pathology I to IV VTPA 820 to 823

-These courses are devoted to necropsy technique and examination of animals and tissues submitted for diagnosis.
+These courses are devoted to necropsy technique and exam of animals and tissues submitted for diagnosis.
 Each successive course constitutes additional training in both quantity and depth in mammalian pathology.
-Case material and associated reading is a priority and major commitment of students in the MSc with diagnostic program.
+Case material and associated reading is a priority and a major commitment for students in the MVetSc and MSc with Diagnostic Programs.
 It is the commitment, motivation and discipline of each student that will determine the individual's success in these courses.

-Mammalian Pathology I. This is a structured 16-week (8-block) introductory course usually taken in the fall.
+Mammalian Pathology I. This is a structured 16-week (eight-block) introductory course usually taken in the fall.
 The objectives are for students to develop appropriate levels of skill in necropsy and microscopy techniques, sampling for a variety of diagnostic tests, recognition and interpretation of gross and microscopic lesions of commonly seen diseases, the formulation of morphologic diagnoses and the art of differential morphologic and etiologic diagnoses.
 Gross and microscopic photography and ancillary diagnostic procedures such as immunohistochemistry and other molecular techniques will also be introduced.
-Major aspects of the pathology of selected systems will be covered through readings, review of a study set of histologic slides, and review sessions at the multi-headed microscope for the first 5 blocks of the course.
-Gross necropsy examinations of diagnostic cases will be performed each week.
+Major aspects of the pathology of selected systems will be covered through readings, review of a study set of histologic slides, and review sessions at the multi-headed microscope for the first five blocks of the course.
+Gross necropsy exam of diagnostic cases will be performed each week.
 Histologic interpretation of specimens collected from these cases will be carried through to completion in each of the final three blocks.
 Seminars and a list of cases completed will be required.
 Attendance and participation in mystery slides seminar is mandatory.
 Students must independently review the cases prior to the seminars and be ready to discuss their findings.
-The final examination may include any combination of written questions and answers, interpretation of gross pathology (projected images), and description and interpretation of histologic slides.
+The final exam may include any combination of written questions and answers, interpretation of gross pathology (projected images), and description and interpretation of histologic slides.

 Mammalian Pathology II, III and IV.
 These courses each consist of one term of regular duty on the necropsy service roster.
 Seminars and a case log (including references on cases) will be required.
 Attendance and participation in mystery slides seminar is mandatory.
 Students must independently review the cases prior to the seminars and be ready to discuss their findings.
-There will be a final examination in each course.
+There will be a final exam in each course.